 For example, my popular Hobbit Unit Study covers a literature study of the book The Hobbit.
 You’ll read the story as well as complete a variety of activities, such as: study artwork by famous Tolkien-inspired artists, write a character journal, design a map of Bilbo’s journey, and create a field guide to Middle Earth.
 You could drop all your other school work except math, and just focus on this one unit for four weeks.
 Each unit study is comprehensive within it’s own subject matter – for example the History of Thanksgiving Unit Study covers history, cooking and literature, the Darwin and Evolution Unit Study covers literature, history (including Prehistory) science and geography.

 You could absolutely use our unit studies in conjunction with your regular full year homeschool program.
 For example, the Darwin and Evolution Unit Study is designed exclusively to work as an add on secular science course to enhance any program.
-The Hobbit Unit Study ties in nicely with Grade 5, as that book is already scheduled to be read aloud that year and this unit deep dives further into this piece of literature.
+The Hobbit Unit Study ties in nicely with Level 5, as that book is already scheduled to be read aloud that year and this unit deep dives further into this piece of literature.

 Each unit study can be used with a wide range of ages unless otherwise noted.
 Currently we offer the following Unit Studies:

 Harry Potter and the Sorcerer’s Stone Unit Study

 Harry Potter and the Chamber of Secrets Unit Study